Waste-to-energy: Global developments

 Fulcrum BioEnergy, which started in 2007 in Pleasanton, California, built a WtE plant near Reno, NV to convert waste to sustainable aviation fuel (SAF).
 The plant was in commissioning from 2022 to May 2024 under the name Sierra BioFuels.
 Fulcrum predicted that the plant would produce approximately 10.5 million gallons per year of Fischer-Tropsch products from nearly 200,000 tons per year of MSW.
 The total exported product amounted to just 350 gallons of syncrude which were transported to Marathon Petroleum's refinery for conversion into jet fuel.
 The plant had issues including damage from unexpected generation of nitric acid and deposits of a concrete-like substance up to 10 feet thick in its gasification system.
 In 2024 Fulcrum BioEnergy ceased operations at the plant after defaulting on $290 million bonds issued through the Nevada Department of Business and Industry used to fund the plant's construction.

 Waste-to-energy technology includes fermentation, which can take biomass and create ethanol, using waste cellulosic or organic material.
 In the fermentation process, the sugar in the waste is converted to carbon dioxide and alcohol, in the same general process that is used to make wine.
 Normally fermentation occurs with no air present.

 Esterification can also be done using waste-to-energy technologies, and the result of this process is biodiesel.
 The cost-effectiveness of esterification will depend on the feedstock being used, and all the other relevant factors such as transportation distance, amount of oil present in the feedstock, and others.

 Gasification and pyrolysis by now can reach gross thermal conversion efficiencies (fuel to gas) up to 75%, however, a complete combustion is superior in terms of fuel conversion efficiency.
 Some pyrolysis processes need an outside heat source which may be supplied by the gasification process, making the combined process self-sustaining.

+Region

+Europe

+The waste-to-energy (WtE) sector in Europe has evolved from a capacity-driven infrastructure model to a more regulated and performance-oriented market.
+In recent years, emphasis has shifted toward compliance with stricter environmental standards, integration with district heating systems, and improved residue management strategies.

+In addition, the sector is influenced by evolving regulatory frameworks, including emissions standards and carbon pricing mechanisms.
+Proposed expansions of the European Union Emissions Trading System (ETS) to include waste incineration are expected to further impact operational economics and investment decisions in the WtE industry.

+Despite its role in reducing landfill dependency, the waste-to-energy sector in Europe remains subject to debate.
+Critics argue that reliance on incineration may discourage recycling and circular economy practices, while proponents highlight its contribution to energy recovery and waste volume reduction.
+As a result, future development of the sector is expected to balance energy generation with stricter sustainability and recycling targets.